 Rights & Reproductions

-Brooklyn Historical Society is pleased to license digital reproductions of collection materials.
+The Center for Brooklyn History is pleased to license digital reproductions of collection materials.

 Users may license digital reproductions of collection items for personal, scholarly, nonprofit, or commercial uses.
 All forms of payment are accepted, and all requests are subject to copyright law.